plexil-bh/plexil_docs/_build/html/_sources/PLEXILExecution/PlanPersistenceandCheckpoints.rst.txt

 *Apr 7, 2021*

-This chapter describes PLEXIL's Checkpoint Adapter, available for inclusion in any PLEXIL plan.
+This chapter describes |PLEXIL|'s Checkpoint Adapter, available for inclusion in any |PLEXIL| plan.

 .. contents::